docker-hy/docker-hy.github.io/exercises.md

 ### 1.13 ###

+Lets create a Dockerfile for a Java Spring project.

 Setup Java Spring ?? project.

 ### 1.14 ###

+Lets create a Dockerfile for a rails project.
 Create a Dockerfile for rails project, use .dockerignore file.

 ### 1.15 ###